anaconda121/NeuraHealth/README.md

-# <center>NeuraHealth: An Automated Electronic Health Records Scanning Pipeline to Detect Undiagnosed Cognitive Impairment with Deep Learning and Natural Language Processing</center>
+# <center>NeuraHealth: An Automated Screening Pipeline to Detect Undiagnosed Cognitive Impairment in Electronic Health Records using Deep Learning and Natural Language Processing</center>

 ## Author
 Tanish Tyagi

-## Project Description
+## Abstract
-Dementia related cognitive impairment is often difficult to detect by health care professionals due to lack of time and/or expertise.
-With only one in four patients getting diagnosed, dementia’s underdiagnosis causes a significant public health concern, as millions are left behind without the necessary care and support for their chronic condition.
-Information relevant to dementia related cognitive impairment is often found in the electronic health records (EHR) and can aid in the diagnosis, but a manual review by physicians is time consuming and error-prone.

-In my research, I developed natural language processing (NLP) models to create an automated EHR screening pipeline that can detect patients with dementia related cognitive impairment.
-The deep learning model understands the linguistic context in the EHRs and outperforms current methods to identify patients who had no earlier diagnosis, dementia-related diagnosis code, or dementia-related medications in their EHR.
-These cases would otherwise have gone undetected or been detected too late.

-To make the EHR screening pipeline accessible and affordable, I also developed a web application that can be used on mobile or desktop devices by primary care physicians for accurate and real-time detection.

-With 55 million dementia patients worldwide and growing rapidly at the rate of one new case every 3 seconds, early intervention is the key to reducing financial burden and improving clinical outcomes.
-My research tackles this global public health challenge and provides mechanisms for early detection of Alzheimer’s disease and related dementias, including Parkinson’s, Lewy Body and others.
+Dementia related cognitive impairment (CI) is a neurodegenerative disorder, affecting over 55 million people worldwide and growing rapidly at the rate of one new case every 3 seconds.
+75% cases go undiagnosed globally with up to 90% in low-and-middle-income countries, leading to an estimated annual worldwide cost of USD 1.3 trillion, forecasted to reach 2.8 trillion by 2030.
+With no cure, a recurring failure of clinical trials, and a lack of early diagnosis, the mortality rate is 100%.
+Information in electronic health records (EHRs) can provide vital clues for early detection of CI, but a manual review by experts is tedious and error prone.
+Several computational methods have been proposed, however, they lack an enhanced understanding of the linguistic context in complex language structures of EHRs.
+Therefore, I propose a novel and more accurate framework, NeuraHealth, to identify patients who had no earlier diagnosis.
+In NeuraHealth, using patient EHRs from Mass General Brigham BioBank, I trained a bi-directional attention-based deep learning natural language processing model to classify sequences.
+The sequence predictions were used to generate structured features as input for a patient level regularized logistic regression model.
+This two-step framework creates high dimensionality, outperforming all existing state-of-the-art computational methods as well as clinical methods.
+Further, I integrate the models into a real-world product, a web app, to create an automated EHR screening pipeline for scalable and high-speed discovery of undetected CI in EHRs, making early diagnosis viable in medical facilities and in regions with scarce health services.

 ## Navigating the Codebase
 1. ```Models/``` - Houses all the code for the Machine Learning (```TFIDF/```) and Deep Learning (```Bert/```) models